adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

   return now >= 18 && now < 21;
 } // DO NOT TEST this

-// refactor and upstream the getHour logic function isHappyHour(now: number) {
+// refactor and upstream the getHour business logic function isHappyHour(now: number) {
   return now >= 18 && now < 21;
 }